-May 9-15 is the National Weather Service’s Hurricane Preparedness week this year.
-The severe winter storms that caused millions of dollars in damage earlier this year, along with the ongoing coronavirus pandemic, are important reminders disasters can impact anyone.
-Take the time now to make an emergency plan and take simple steps to protect your home and family from future disasters.
+MIDLAND, Mich. – September is National Preparedness Month and the flooding in mid-Michigan that caused millions of dollars in damage earlier this year, along with the ongoing coronavirus pandemic, are important reminders disasters can impact anyone.
+Take the time this month to make an emergency plan and take simple steps to protect your home and family from future disasters.

 Review your existing insurance policies and ensure the amount and extent are adequate to cover losses from any possible hazard.
-Homeowners’ insurance may cover wind damage, unless you are along the coast and require an additional wind policy.
-Additionally, you may need a rider to be added to your homeowners’ policy to insure against sewer backup.
-It’s very important to know that your homeowners’ and renters’ insurance generally excludes damage from flooding.
-However, a flood insurance policy from the National Flood Insurance Program (NFIP) or a private flood provider can also provide coverage for the contents of your home.
+Homeowners’ insurance covers wind damage, but a rider needs to be added to insure against sewer backup.
+In addition, homeowners’ insurance doesn’t typically cover flooding, so you may need to purchase a flood insurance policy from the National Flood Insurance Program (NFIP).

-There are many other ways you can minimize your home’s potential risk of costly flood damage, such as installing a sump pump and back flow valve, elevating utilities, and landscaping to improve runoff.
+There are many other ways you can minimize your home’s potential risk of costly flood damage, such as installing a sump pump and back flow valve, elevating utilities and landscaping to improve runoff.
+The graphic below provides some ideas to put in place before the next flood.

-- The Office of the Governor’s website has comprehensive information on the importance of being informed and planning ahead.
+- Michigan State Police/Emergency Management and Homeland Security Division’s website MIREADY has comprehensive information on the importance of being informed and planning ahead.

 - Review your family’s emergency plans now to see if they should be altered due to COVID-19.

-- Build disaster kits and have them ready in your home, at work and in all vehicles.
-Visit Disaster Supply Checklist (texasready.gov) for more information.
+- Build disaster kits and have them ready in your home, work and vehicles.
+Visit Ready.gov/kit for more information.

 - Make sure your kits are stocked with essential items, including those that can protect you and your family from COVID-19, such as masks, soap, hand sanitizer, disinfecting wipes and other Centers for Disease Control and Prevention (CDC) recommendations.
 Consider the unique needs of each member in your household, such as supplies for seniors, individuals with disabilities, and pets.